TheHenryWills/CountryWrangler/README.md

 ### Timezone to Alpha-2
 `timezone_to_alpha2` takes a geographic timezone name such as `Europe/Vienna` and returns the corresponding alpha-2 country code e.g., `AT` if it's an exact match.
 If there's no exact match, the function returns `None` instead.

-> **Warning**
->   If it is not desired that ambiguous country codes are being returned as a list, the option `allow_ambiguous=False` can be
-    passed as a parameter.
-This will restrict the output to a single, unambiguous country code.

-    I case matching ambiguous countries is not turned of the function either returns a string (uambiguous) or a list (ambiguous), you code must be able to handle the different types.

 Full documentation: https://countrywrangler.readthedocs.io/en/latest/normalize/timezone/

 ```python